About the Scorecard

 Dear Friends,

-It is my pleasure to present Foreign Policy for America (FP4A)’s Legislative Scorecard for the 117th Congress.
-As a non-partisan organization working to strengthen support for principled American leadership in the world, our hope is that this scorecard serves as a resource to help you better understand your elected officials’ voting record on critical issues.
+It is an honor to share with you Foreign Policy for America (FP4A)’s Legislative Scorecard for the 118th Congress.
+As a non-partisan organization founded on the principle that American foreign policy starts at home, we believe that continued U.S. leadership in the world requires a fully informed and engaged public and a government responsive to their needs and concerns.
+Our hope is that this scorecard serves as a resource to help you better understand your elected officials’ voting records on critical foreign policy issues.

 Andrew Albertson